Spinnaker sizing

 * Here is a little tip: if you measure with a tape, attach a thin line to the spinnaker halyard along with the tape: if the tape should break, the line will let you bring the halyard back down without having to climb the mast to get the halyard back….

-Then simply plug it in our size table and find which standard spinnaker size could fit your boat.
+Then simply plug it in our size table and find an estimate of the standard spinnaker size that could fit your boat.
 Access the table here (opens in a new tab).
 Please note that the conversion table will be specific to each sailmaker.

-Deciding on the dimensions and size of your cruising spinnaker can also be specific to your navigation circumstances or preferences; check our spinnaker tips here.
+Deciding on the dimensions and size of your cruising spinnaker can also be specific to your navigation circumstances or preferences, if your mast has been updated, if you have sprit, will use a sock or a furler, etc.

 3. Starter tool by boat brand